 The children refine their understanding of the interdependence of people and nations through Global Education studies.
-They not only learn about the culture, history, and geography of Kenya and Liberia, their sister countries, but also exchange mail and engage in interactive, collaborative projects with students these sister schools, gaining a greater understanding of the economic, cultural, and political differences and similarities between Kenya/Liberia and the United States.
+They not only learn about the culture, history, and geography of Kenya, Liberia, and Tanzania, their sister countries, but they also gain a greater understanding of the economic, cultural, and political differences and similarities between these African nations and the United States.
 Students learn to appreciate their own self-identities, as well as the identities of others, as they engage in a deep exploration of their families' heritage and immigration stories.

 In the 5th Grade science curriculum, the children practice applying the scientific method to their studies in our fully-equipped science lab and in outdoor gardens and ecosystems.
 The 5th Grade curriculum includes units on biology, the Earth, and physical science.
 Students study the ocean, including its flora and fauna, and many different habitats.
-Working in small, cooperative groups and independently, they also explore units on the body (human development/puberty), the solar system and astronomy, and robotics.
+Working in small, cooperative groups and independently, they also explore units on the body (human development/puberty) and the solar system.

 Our upper-elementary school children have many opportunities to be leaders through science.
-On Planting Day, a wonderful opportunity for demonstrating environmental stewardship, 5th Graders nurture our Edible Garden and spearhead the composting program by presenting skits about its benefits to their younger peers.
+On Planting Day, they pair up with their 1st Grade Buddies to plant our Edible Garden and engage in interactive activities in the Science Center.

-At Thanksgiving time, the 5th Graders demonstrate their commitment to Character Education & Service Learning by making "Thanksgiving in a Bag" donations for families transitioning through L.A.
-Family Housing.
-In addition to preparing these ready-made dinners, which the students package in personally-decorated grocery bags, they include hand-written cards that are sure to lift spirits.
+At Thanksgiving time, the 5th Graders demonstrate their commitment to Character Education & Service Learning by making "Thanksgiving in a Bag" donations for a variety of charities that serve food insecure families.
+In addition to preparing these ready-made dinners, students package them in personally-decorated grocery bags that include handwritten cards.